 Bone cement and more: how the artificial joint is held in the bone

 In order to benefit from your artificial joint for as long as possible, it has to be firmly anchored in the bone.
-There are two recognised procedures used these days to ensure a firm connection between the artificial joint and the bone:
+There are three recognised techniques available for anchoring the endoprosthesis:

 Cemented endoprosthesis: In this case a polymer, referred to as a bone cement, is used to fix the endoprosthesis.
-This type of anchorage can bear weight immediately after the surgery.
-An example of a bone cement used and trusted for decades is PALACOS® from Heraeus.
-The bone cement can also have antibiotics added to support infection prophylaxis.
+A cemented endoprosthesis can bear weight immediately after joint replacement surgery and thus enables the patient to get moving again quickly.
+In order to prevent the joint from becoming infected, an antibiotic-loaded bone cement can be used.
+One example of a bone cement that has been used and trusted for more than 60 years is PALACOS® from Heraeus Medical.

 Cementless endoprosthesis: Alternatively, the surgeon can anchor the artificial joint without bone cement.
 In this case, the bone slowly grows into the endoprosthesis and only creates a firm connection after some time.